wp-plugins/yabp/readme.txt

 1. Upload the 'yabp' directory to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' page in WordPress
 3. Go to the 'Options' page of the plugin by clicking on the YAbP tab
-4. Enter your API key and siteid on the 'Options' page and save your data
+4. Enter your bol.com Open API Access key and siteid on the 'Options' page and save your data
 5. Search for products on the 'Add product' page, and add them accordingly
-6. Go to the 'Product list' page, and retrieve the shortcodes of your products
+6. Go to the 'Product list' page, and retrieve and copy the shortcodes of your products
-7. Place your shortcodes on any page or in any post
+7. Paste your shortcodes on any page or in any post
 8. Customize your product's style and settings

 == Frequently Asked Questions ==

-= Why is the language of this plugin in English? =
+= What API key type should I enter on the Options page? =

-The developer is currently translating all strings of the plugin as fast as possible.
-A Dutch version will be included in the next update.
+You should enter your bol.com Open API Access Key only.

 = Can I use this plugin to show items in mobile or responsive themes? =